forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 Specifically, if an immune protection shifts the viral load distribution to lower values at a given location, the positivity rate is reduced and the other way round.
 E.g.:
 * If natural immunity reduces the viral load, it reduces the chance for a positive test (can be a PCR test with a cutoff of 30 or 40 as described in [Viral Load Shift by Immunity](#viral-load-shift-by-immunity)).
-* Accordingly for vaccination: If vaccines fail to shift the viral load towards lower values the vaccines have no effects on testing positive at the given location => *if vaccinated persons have about the same viral load distribution as unvaccinated persons, the vaccines do not offer a protection for infection at the location the viral load is measured.*
+* Accordingly for vaccination: If vaccines fail to shift the viral load towards lower values the vaccines have no effects on testing positive at the given location => *If vaccinated persons have about the same viral load distribution as unvaccinated persons, the vaccines do not offer a protection for infection at the location the viral load is measured.*

+> The above effects are observed by analyzing members of Maccabi Healthcare Services (MHS): [Levin-Tiefenbrun et al](#summary-levine-tiefenbrun) where in the first 2 months vaccination reduces a decrease viral load, whereas after 4 months vaccination by BNT162b2 results in nearly no reduction of viral load.
+Accordingly [Mizrahi et al](#summary-mizrahi) observe that the protection from vaccination decreases each month and seems to vanish about 4 to 6 months post vaccination (also noted in [Comment on Protection decrease](#comment-on-protection-decrease)).

 #### Viral Load Distribution Shifts